radiolarian/AO3Scraper/README.md

 ##Improvements

 We love pull requests.
 Some known issues, all around data clean-up / CSV saving:
-- All fic content is converted to ASCII, which strips quotations if they're curly (’ instead of ').
-CSV writer should be able to support unicode.
-- Related: without unicode, it cannot scrape non-English characters, e.g. fics in Chinese.
-These are currently skipped and the ids saved to a separate csv
+- While basic unicode stripping works (thanks, [@kolvia!](http://github.com/kolvia)), we still cannot handle the majority of non-English characters, e.g. fics in Chinese.
+These are currently skipped and the ids saved to a separate csv.
 - Viewing the csv in Excel causes some weird line break issues in fic content.
 (Viewing it in the Mac preview viewer is fine).

 ##FF.net